sebasrock156/Acer-E5-572-TMP246-OpenCore/README.md

 ![img](https://i.imgur.com/NPnWBrz.png)

-If you want try to build your own EFI:
+If do you want try to build your own EFI:
 **[SEE THE GUIDE]**

-If you want test EFI from easy way:
+If do you want test EFI from easy way:
 **[DOWNLOAD HERE]**

 **Now, the hardware**: